Wisconsin Republican introduces OMAR Act to prohibit campaign compensation for candidate spouses

 The OMAR Act would also require the disclosure of campaign compensation to candidates’ immediate family members

-FIRST ON FOX: Wisconsin Republican congressman has introduced a new bill to increase federal oversight of familial campaign contributions, including for spouses.
+FIRST ON FOX: A Wisconsin Republican congressman has introduced a new bill to increase federal oversight of familial campaign contributions, including for spouses.

 Rep. Tom Tiffany, R-Wis., introduced the Oversight for Members And Relatives (OMAR) Act Thursday, named after "Squad" Rep. Ilhan Omar, D-Minn., to prohibit campaign compensation from certain committees from going to candidates’ spouses.